OpenChemistry/mongochemdeploy/ingest/mongo/README.md

 ```

-# Dumping all data assoicated with a particular user
+# Dumping all data associated with a particular user

 ```bash